wso2/docs-is/en/docs/learn/configuring-sms-otp.md

 !!! info
     For information on MFA concepts, see [About MFA](../../learn/multi-factor-authentication).

-This document explains how to configure the SMS OTP connector and WSO2 Identity Server using a sample application—SMS OTP is the second authentication factor of the sample application.
+This document explains how to configure the SMS OTP connector with WSO2 Identity Server.

 Let's get started!

 ## Enable SMSOTP